lalejandrors/aero-node-app/README.md

     ```

 5. **Run the Prisma commands**:
-- Run the following commands in order to generate and configurate the database
+- Run the following commands in order to generate the database

     ```bash
-    npx prisma init --datasource-provider PostgreSQL
     npx prisma migrate dev --name init
     ```